-Top destination lists are everywhere at the start of the year.
-What really matters is what you want to see and do.
-So, what is your list of top destinations?
+Top destination lists are everywhere.
+However, what really matters is what you want to see and do and not what someone else is doing or what is popular.
+Instead, what is your list of top destinations?

 Whether one of the many “top destinations” is calling your name or your list looks completely different (Latvia anyone?), how do you stay clear of crowds?
 How do you get the best of the destination?
 How do you fully immerse yourself?

 1. Go in the off-season

 If a popular destination is at the top of your list, the best time for you to visit might be the off-season, especially if your vision of an ideal vacation includes staying away from crowds.